Welcome to Little Owls (FS2)

 First Phonics (doorwayonline.org.uk) There are options to make it easier/more difficult.

-We use the phonics mats below to help us find the letters to make words.
+We use the phonics mats below to help us recognise letters.

-We will continue to develop our fine and gross motor skills.
+We will be working hard to develop our fine and gross motor skills.

 Our amazing outdoor area gives us lots of opportunities to develop our skills.